 Ann is a bronze sculpture artist from Bridgeport Texas who specializes in works depicting cowgirls (see her web site at http://annayresbronzes.com/).

 It’s not a total fluke, I would guess Ann does some regular searches on the figures she uses in her art, but still, here we go again, with an unexpected connection, however small, generated because Ron shared his art in the open.

 It would not be possible without an open web.

 Keep that in mind was other mega entities are praised for “eating the internet“.

 Thanks Ann for finding out little corner of the web.

 A screenshot of the sculpture “Bonnie McCarroll 1915 Pendleton Round-Up” by bronze artist Ann Ayres, from her web site http://annayresbronzes.com/

-The post "The Small Random Things That Openness Affords" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2016/04/openness-affords/) on April 27, 2016.
+The post "The Small Random Things That Openness Affords" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2016/04/openness-affords/) on April 27, 2016.